drfill/homebrew-liquidsoap/README.md

 ## Todo

-* libgif and libpng in camlimages
+* libpng support in camlimages (MacOSX native pnglib has no support)
 * Gavl
 * DSSI